Airbnb Competitors: Top 14 Alternatives for Property Managers

-Owners advertising on TUI Villas can benefit from TUI’s extensive network in the travel and tourism industry: while Airbnb doesn’t do any extra promotion, TUI markets its vacation rentals through travel agencies, travel brochures and strong search engine advertising.
+Property managers advertising on TUI Villas can benefit from TUI’s extensive network in the travel and tourism industry.
+TUI markets its vacation rentals through travel agencies and travel brochures (a benefit that Airbnb doesn’t offer).
+And, it has strong search engine advertising.

 TravelStaytion vs Airbnb

-In contrast to Airbnb’s peer-to-peer approach of enabling all homeowners to rent out their rooms or properties, TravelStaytion operates on a B2B business model and only collaborates with professionals who want to provide an impeccable hospitality service.
+In contrast to Airbnb’s approach of enabling all homeowners to rent out their rooms or properties, TravelStaytion operates on a B2B business model and only collaborates with professionals who want to provide an impeccable hospitality service.

 misterb&b is the largest gay accommodation brand in the world.
-210,000 LGBTQ+ hosts offer their rooms and apartments in over 135 countries through the platform.
+Over 250,000 hosts offer their rooms and apartments in over 135 countries through the platform.

 misterb&b vs Airbnb

 As a niche vacation rental website, misterb&b targets a much smaller and more specific audience than Airbnb.
 Vacation rental property owners and managers whose audience coincides with misterb&b’s can benefit from the site’s LGBTQ+ focus.